JamesDLD/terraform/Best-Practice/BestPractice-2/README.md

 ------------
 We will create the upper mentioned element using remote backend (see the previous article [BestPractice-1](../BestPractice-1) for more information about remote backend).

-The terraform executable file, the AzureRm provider and our modules version will be set as described in the following bracelet (also available in our [main-jdld.tf](main-jdld.tf) terraform file).
+The Terraform executable file, the AzureRm provider and our modules version will be set as described in the following bracket (also available in our [main-jdld.tf](main-jdld.tf) Terraform file).

-Declare terraform required version
+Declare Terraform required version
 ```hcl
 terraform {
   required_version = "0.11.8"